vinceau/i18next-auto-keys/README.md

 - **Manually manage translation keys** - tedious and error-prone
 - **Rewrite your entire codebase** to use their APIs (`t('some.key')` everywhere)
 - **Buy into their ecosystem** - change how you write and organize code
+- **Separate translations from code** - hunt through `.json` files to find text strings

 With `i18next-auto-keys`, you:
+- **Automatic key generation** - stable hash-based keys at build time
 - **Keep writing normal TypeScript** - no special APIs to learn
 - **Stay library-agnostic** - developers don't even know what i18n library powers translations
-- **Easy migration** - switch translation systems without touching application code
+- **Easy migration** - switch translation systems with minimal changes to application code

 `i18next-auto-keys` automatically extracts strings from your code and replaces them with `i18next.t()` calls using auto-generated hash keys at build time.
-This approach works best with **ICU message format** for advanced formatting features.

 ## 💡 Why ICU format?